Freedom House Ambulance Service: Inception

-The program received its initial funding from Lyndon Johnson's War on Poverty and the Maurice Falk Fund.
+The program received its initial funding from Lyndon Johnson's war on poverty and the Maurice Falk Fund.
 The Falk Fund was headed by Phil Hallen, a former ambulance driver, who was seeking to improve responses to medical emergencies as well as create employment opportunities for African-American men in Pittsburgh.

 Upon hearing that Hallen was working to improve ambulance service in Pittsburgh, Safar reached out to him.
 Safar's daughter had died of an asthma attack following transportation to the hospital without provision of care en route, and he had previously worked on emergency pre-hospital care, including the development of cardiopulmonary resuscitation and advocating its use by laypeople.
 He offered his ideas on how a new standard of care could be provided by the new ambulance service.
 His ideas included intense paramedic training and improved ambulance design.

 Hallen contacted Freedom House Enterprises to help recruit paramedics for the new ambulance service.
 At that time, Freedom House Enterprises worked on civil rights projects including voter registration and organizing NAACP meetings as well as offering job training and assistance with job searches to black Pittsburghers.
 Freedom House agreed to partner on the ambulance program.

 Recruitment and training

 The first cohort of Freedom House Ambulance Service recruits consisted of 25 black men recruited from The Hill District, a low income, predominantly black neighborhood.
 At the time, local media referred to residents of the neighborhood as the "unemployables," and the recruits included men who had suffered long-term unemployment.
 Half of the recruits had not graduated high school.
 Some had criminal records, including felonies.
 The recruits also included veterans of the Vietnam War.

 Dr. Peter Safar designed and implemented the paramedics' training, a 32-week, 300-hour course that included anatomy, physiology, CPR, advanced first aid, nursing, and defensive driving.
 Those who had not completed high school were helped in completing their GEDs.

-Dr. Safar worked with Drs.
-Ron Stewart and Paul Paris to create a training curriculum that would soon shape paramedicine across the globe.
-Dr. Safar would soon meet a young and ambitious Nancy Caroline who while completing her medical schooling, would assist Safar, Stewart and Paris in compiling the new curriculum for Freedom House paramedics.
+Dr. Safar worked with Dr. Ron Stewart and Dr. Paul Paris to create a training curriculum that would soon shape paramedicine across the globe.
+Dr. Safar would soon meet a young and ambitious Dr. Nancy Caroline who while completing her medical schooling, would assist Safar, Stewart and Paris in compiling the new curriculum for Freedom House paramedics.
 This was Emergency Care in the Streets, and Caroline eventually became Freedom House's first medical director.
 Stewart and Paris were also in the process of attempting to create a place that people in the Pittsburgh region could come to study emergency medicine.